openvswitch/ovs/Documentation/tutorials/faucet.rst

 This tutorial demonstrates how Open vSwitch works with a general-purpose OpenFlow controller, using the Faucet controller as a simple way to get started.
-It was tested with the "master" branch of Open vSwitch and version 1.6.15 of Faucet.
+It was tested with the "main" branch of Open vSwitch and version 1.6.15 of Faucet.
 It does not use advanced or recently added features in OVS or Faucet, so other versions of both pieces of software are likely to work equally well.